chibaf/thread_excercise_2/README.md

 # thread_excercise_2

-sample03.py: while thread is alive, do other tasks
+sample03.py: while one daemon thread is alive, do other tasks